 Get in touch for free advice on negotiating better mortgage terms with your bank.

-Getting a refund on excess interest charged through an IRPH clause
+How do I get a refund on excess interest charged through an IRPH clause?

-If your mortgage loan includes the IRPH clause and the ECJ sentence rules in favour of the consumer, you will probably be entitled to a refund.
+If your mortgage loan includes the IRPH clause and a Spanish court deems it to be abusive, you will be entitled to a refund.
 In most cases, this averages at around €20,000, an amount well worth claiming.

 At Costa Luz Lawyers, we are experts in claiming refunds for our clients from banks who have applied abusive clauses in mortgage contracts.
 We were pioneers in bringing the first case against Spanish banks and since 200? have helped dozens of clients get refunds and better mortgage terms with their banks.